 You should always assign a value to your variables, even if this is temporary and will be changed later.
 If you don’t, this can cause your program not to work.

 For numbers, there are several types of variable that you can use, all allowing for different sizes of data to be stored in them.
-You should think about whether your numbers can be negative or not, and whether they will be whole numbers as this will also affect your choice of variable type.
+You should think about whether your numbers can be negative or not, and whether they will be whole numbers as this will also affect your choice of data type.

 |Data Type||Size (bytes)||Lowest Value||Highest Value|